Todo List Tutorial

 • Delete - DELETE

 In the next steps we'll create a database and add basic CRUD functionality into your code.
 To assist in this process, we prepared some resources, such as a server, for you to use.
-You are welcome to review the source code of the server at your convenience.
+You are welcome to at your convenience.